-Cured hams (hind extremities) and shoulders (fore extremities) from pure-bred Ibérico pigs, or cross-breeds with at least 75% Ibérico blood (crosses may only be from the Duroc-Jersey breed), extensively farmed, with a minimum production period of 18 months for hams and 12 months for shoulders.
+Cured hams (hind extremities) and shoulders (fore extremities) from pure-bred Ibérico pigs, extensively farmed, with a minimum production period of 18 months for hams and 12 months for shoulders.

 Complex, intense and lingering flavor, with sweet notes dominating the savory hints, and an abundance of nuances including earthy touches and hints of nuts.
-When finely sliced, the fat melts in the mouth, in particular with the Summum category, strengthening its characteristic aroma and giving the product a firm texture that is, at the same time, tender.
+When finely sliced, the fat melts in the mouth, strengthening its characteristic aroma and giving the product a firm texture that is, at the same time, tender.

 Its external shape is long, stylized and profiled with the so-called “V” shape cut.
 The half-moon cut is also authorized for shoulders.
 The piece, which still has its hoof, has a clean external appearance, and of particular note is the color of the flora, which may be white or grey-blue.
 The minimum weight should be seven kilos (15.4 lbs) for hams and four kilos (8.8 lbs) for shoulders.
 When sliced, its color is red to purple/red, with fatty infiltrations and an oily consistency.